tech-for-better/justice-defenders/README.md

 - Certification to proper distribution of the app.
 This has budget implications.
 - Authentication and user features listed in the user stories above.
 - Improve performance and error handling.
+- Admin users able to review assessments via the platform.

 ## Developers